What is Video Streaming: System Requirements Comparison

 Multi-bitrate streaming helps improve the viewers’ experience.

-Multi-bitrate streaming is a feature that makes your video files available in a variety of sizes so that viewers can use the optimal size for their internet speed.
+Multi-bitrate streaming is a feature that makes your video files available in different sizes so that viewers can use the optimal size for their internet speed.
 Paired with an adaptive video player, viewers are automatically served the best quality live streams possible at a video quality level their internet connection supports.

 One drawback of OBS Studio is that it doesn’t support streaming in multiple bitrates simultaneously.
 Depending on their chosen online video platform (OVP), this can be a drawback for some streamers.